-Sales of school meals are exempt from sales tax if the seller is a school corporation containing students in any grade, 1 through 12; the purchaser is a student or school employee; and the school furnishes the food on the serving school's premises.
+Prior to July 1, 2023, sales of school meals are exempt from sales tax if the seller is a school corporation containing students in any grade, 1 through 12; the purchaser is a student or school employee; and the school furnishes the food on the serving school's premises.
+However, effective July 1, 2023, all sales of meals by Indiana public school corporations are exempt, regardless of to whom the food is sold.
 This exemption also extends to the sale of school meals prepared by a private caterer provided the meals are served on the school's premises and the caterer is merely acting as an agent for the school.

-Sales of food and drinks through a vending machine will be granted exemption only in the following instances:
+Similarly, sales of food and drinks through a vending machine will be granted exemption only in the following instances: